tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: search on obj nouns and ensure always capitalized

 *** content to use somewhere ***
-- IDEA: RH valorcaprecious and messy sort of valor - sort that shows up two hours late and three sheets to the wind but is ready and willing to save the day
+- IDEA: RH valor = caprecious and messy sort of valor - sort that shows up two hours late and three sheets to the wind but is ready and willing to save the day

 *** decision about UI ***
 - TBD: should I leave 3D obj like stone_coffer in view_only if they are minor; with only key obj called out??